DrChooper/teaching/GenomeAnnotation.md

 ```bash
 diff -u Av.geseq.txt Av.chloe.txt
 ```

+**IGV viewer comparison**
-- You can compare these annotations visually using IGV
+You can compare these annotations visually using IGV on your computer
 - Download IGV from https://software.broadinstitute.org/software/igv/download
 - Load 'Av.cp.final.fasta' into IGV (Genomes->Load Genome from File...)
 - Load 'Av.geseq.gff3' into IGV (File->Load from File...)